 The gateways are also marked to indicate if they allow changes to payment dates and amounts without canceling and restarting the subscription, which can be helpful for stores planning to offer multiple tiers.

 Review the purchasing process in full detail

 As you continue to narrow down your choices, try to be conscious of how each gateway will appear on your store and what kind of experience it will offer your customers.

-Think about the number of steps a shopper will have to take to get from their cart to a confirmation screen.
+Think about the number of steps a shopper will take to get from their cart to the confirmation screen.
 If you’re asking too much of them, they might abandon their purchase.

 Most payment gateway providers either have a demo on their website or will be happy to show you a demo if you ask.
 This is a good way to get an idea of how the process will actually function on a store like yours, what screens customers will see, and what information will be requested.